visit-dav/visit/docs/SphynxDocs/Quantitative/Expressions.rst

     :ref:`face_planarity() <Face_Planarity_Function>`, except where each
     face's value is normalized by the average edge length of the face.

-Comparison (Solution Transfer) Expressions
+Comparison Expressions
-""""""""""""""""""""""""""""""""""""""""""
+""""""""""""""""""""""
+Comparing variables defined on the *same* mesh is often as simple as taking their difference.
+What about comparing variables when they are defined on different meshes?
+A common example is taking the difference between results from two runs of the same simulation application.
+Even if the two runs operate on computationally *identical* meshes, the fact that each run involves its own *instance* of that mesh means that as far as VisIt is concerned, they are different meshes.

+In order to compose an expression involving variables on different meshes, the *first* step is to *map* the variables onto a *common* mesh.
+The position-based CMFE function and its friend, the connectivity-based CMFE function, :ref:`conn_cmfe() <Conn_Cmfe_Expression_Function>` are the work-horse methods needed when working with variables from *different* meshes in the *same* expression. *CMFE* is an abbreviation for *cross-mesh field evaluation*.

+All of the comparison expressions involve the concepts of a *donor variable* and a *target mesh*.
+The donor variable (e.g. *pressure*) is the variable to be mapped.
+The target mesh is the mesh onto which the donor variable is to be mapped.
+In addition, the term *donor mesh* refers to the mesh upon which the donor variable is defined.

 .. _Pos_Cmfe_Expression_Function:

 Position-Based CMFE Function: ``pos_cmfe()`` : ``pos_cmfe(<Donor Variable>,<Target Mesh>,<Fill>)``
-   *CMFE* is an abbreviation for *cross-mesh field evaluation*.
-The position-based CMFE function and its friend, the connectivity-based CMFE function, :ref:`conn_cmfe() <Conn_Cmfe_Expression_Function>` are the work-horse methods needed when working with variables from *different* meshes in the *same* expression.
-A common example is taking the difference between results from two simulation runs.
-In order to compose an expression involving variables from multiple databases, the *first* step is to *map* the variables onto a *common* mesh.
-The CMFE expressions are used perform this function.

    The ``pos_cmfe()`` function performs the mapping assuming the two meshes, that is the ``<Target Mesh>`` and the mesh upon which the ``<Donor Variable>`` is defined, share *only* a common spatial (positional)